julsraemy/prezi/md/noon-talk-loud.md

 Every dataset embodies an underlying potential that research and interpretation bring to light.
 A noticeable divide, especially within cultural heritage, exists between the generation of data, description of it and its use, owing to the diverse array of unforeseen applications.

+This second characteristic also highlights the temporal dimension, presenting cultural heritage data as a repository of latent knowledge awaiting discovery and interpretation.
+Notably, not all artefacts are – or should be – digitised, and even among those that are, (mis)representation and challenges in interconnecting them persist.

 -->

 ---